-Although the platinum province is the thirdslowest contributor to South Africa's GDP, it is the dominant province in mineral sales.
+Although the 'platinum province' is the thirdslowest contributor to South Africa's GDP, it is the dominant province in mineral sales.

-Mining contributes 35,5% to the economy and 17,8% of total employment in the North West.
-It makes up 15,5% of the mining GDP in South Africa.
-The North West is also the dominant province in mineral sales with a contribution of 17,8% to the South African mining sector.
-Diamonds are mined at Lichtenburg, Koster, Christiana and Bloemhof, while Orkney and Klerksdorp have gold-mines.
+Mining contributes 33,2% to the economy and 17,8% of total employment in the North West.
+Diamonds are mined at Lichtenburg, Koster, Christiana and Bloemhof, while Orkney and Klerksdorp have gold mines.